 Statistics about Local Road Dangers

 The Palm Beach, Broward and Miami-Dade area is the nation’s eighth-largest metro area and is home to more than 5.6 million residents.
 Millions of winter residents, tourists, and visitors descend each winter and federal, local and private infrastructure projects continue to struggle to keep up with the pace of expansion.

-Sovereign immunity laws in Florida often protect government entities from a lawsuit and generally limit recovery to a maximum of $200,000.
-However, in other cases, a homeowners association, construction contractor, or other entity may share the blame.
+Sovereign immunity laws across the state often protect government entities from a lawsuit and generally limit recovery to a maximum of $200,000.
+However, in other cases, a homeowner’s association, construction contractor, or other entity may share the blame.
 Pursuing a third-party liability lawsuit may be one option to recover damages.

 In any case, the facts and circumstances should be well documented following an accident of any significance.
 Taking photographs, making diagrams, and gathering the names and contact information of any witnesses will help ensure such information is available should a personal injury lawsuit or wrongful death lawsuit be filed.

-Sharing this information with your Fort Lauderdale car accident attorney is equally critical.
+Sharing this information with your legal representation in Fort Lauderdale is equally critical.
 Regardless of whether it becomes an issue in your plaintiff’s suit, it may be an issue raised in defense by the insurance company or at-fault party.